 “Standardization does not mean that localization or customization is not allowed.
 Localize and customize when it makes sense to reflect the true essence of your events.”

 Discuss the appropriate kit content with your local contacts.
-Ultimately, the objective of the event kit is to make the geographies’ jobs easy.
+Ultimately, the objective of the event kit is to make the geographies’ jobs as easy and streamlined as possible.

 Decide on a decentralized vs. centralized registration system

 This is tough.
-Personally, I believe in a centralized registration system and all leads being stored in one database.
-The reason is simple: event attendees are great sources for communicating future events or for nurturing as potentially qualified leads for our sales team.
-However, I understand it can be expensive to implement.
-In addition, the challenge is that not every country nurtures its leads or even track their leads using the same system.
+Personally, I believe in a centralized registration system, and all leads being stored in one database.
+The reason is simple – event attendees’ information is very valuable to capture; they are great targets for future event promotions via email marketing, and they can also be nurtured as potentially qualified leads for the sales team.

 “Understand what you want to do with the attendee database post-event and spend time discussing the registration system and its back-end infrastructure early.”